useblocks/groundwork/docs/foreword.rst

 ~~~~~~~~~~~~~~~~~~~~~~
 Nowadays it's really hard to get the big picture of an existing application.
 Normally only some kind of documentation
 and the code itself are available as information source.
 However, the former is rarely well maintained and the
-latter gives you a structured, but too deep view which takes hours or even days to understand.
+later gives you a structured, but too deep view which takes hours or even days to understand.

 groundwork tries to retrieve and provide a lot of information from the executed code directly during runtime.
 For instance, it is able to show registered and used signals or to create a list of available commands.